IgnitionBoulder/2015week1/deliverables/README.md

 HTML tags apply meaning to elements of a webpage and help apply context to the actual code within the webpage.

 What are attributes?
 Extra pieces of information that is a modifier of an HTML element.
-An example of using attributes

 What are forms?
 What is a div?